-Proposition \ref{prop:inference} establishes a few key facts for inference of cross-layer dependence structures in network separable multilayer networks.
+Multilayer networks are subject to the same forces and phenomena as single layer networks, as multiple modes of relation or interaction do not remove constraints or properties of nodes which are fundamental to network data applications.
+The same set of nodes is defined across all layers in a multilayer network, and because all layers share the same set of nodes, the dyadic connections among these nodes fundamentally define the network formation process.
+By specifying a single-layer network as the foundational structure reference, we can separate the network formation process from the layer formation process.
+In doing so, the single-layer network serves as the baseline for establishing dyadic relationships that represent the relational structure across all layers of the multilayer network.
+As a result, the network formation process determines which dyads have the potential to form connections, i.e., which pair of nodes may exhibit at least one edge in any of the layers.
+In contrast, The layer formation process dictates the particular layers in which these connections appear.
+To learn the effects of cross-layer dependence in multilayer networks, we propose the class of separable multilayer network models, which extend the broad literature on single-layer network models into the multilayer realm.
+These models can incorporate an arbitrary single-layer network structure as the foundational baseline and ensures that the underlying single-layer network can be recovered from observations of the multilayer network.
+We illustrate this approach and its advantages through our proposed modeling framework.
+Proposition \ref{prop:inference} establishes a few key facts for the inference of cross-layer dependence structures in multilayer networks.
 First, we are able to observe $\bY$ through $\bX$, as given any observation $\bx \in \mbX$ of the multilayer network $\bX$, $\sepmodel(\bY = \by \,|\, \bX = \bx) = 1$ for one, and only one, $\by \in \mbY$.
-In other words, through the observation of $\bx$, we can infer with probability $1$ the corresponding $\by$ due to the form of \eqref{general model}.
-The significance of this result is that we do not need to treat the basis network $\bY$ as a latent network, which would require additional statistical and computational methodology to handle the latent missing data network.
-Second, we see that inference for $\truth$ is unaffected by the choice of $g(\by)$; although, the statistical guarantees for estimators of $\truth$ will be indirectly influenced by the choice of $g(\by)$, a point which we discuss in later sections.
+In other words, through the observation of $\bx$, we can infer with probability $1$ the corresponding $\by$ due to the form of \eqref{general_model}.
+The significance of this result is that we do not need to treat the basis network $\bY$ as a latent network, which would require additional statistical and computational methodology to handle the latent missing network data.
+Second, we see that the inference for $\truth$ is unaffected by the choice of $g(\by)$; although, the statistical guarantees for estimators of $\truth$ will be indirectly influenced by the choice of $g(\by)$, a point which we discuss in later sections.
 Moreover, the above choice for $f(\bx, \nat)$ and the functional form of $\sepmodel(\bX = \bx \,|\, \bY = \by)$ derived in Proposition \ref{prop:inference} establishes that $\log \, \sepmodel(\bX = \bx \,|\, \bY = \by)$ corresponds to the log-likelihood of a minimal exponential family, accessing a broad literature of statistical methodology and theory \citep[e.g.,][]{Su19}.
-We note that other specifications for $f(\bx, \nat)$ are possible, but that Markov random field specifications provide a powerful class of models for dependent data \citep[e.g.,][]{WaJo08}, and in the case of the saturated model with maximal interaction term $H = K$, it completely specifies all possible probabilities of outcomes $\bx_{i,j} \in \{0, 1\}^K$, presenting a non-parametric model class for network separable multilayer networks.
+We note that other specifications for $f(\bx, \nat)$ are possible, but that Markov random field specifications provide a powerful class of models for dependent data \citep[e.g.,][]{WaJo08}, and in the case of the saturated model with maximal interaction term $H = K$, it completely specifies all possible probabilities of outcomes $\bx_{i,j} \in \{0, 1\}^K$, presenting a non-parametric model class for multilayer networks.